Sagelt/beyond/text/introduction.md

   abilities on that specific move.
 * There are no debilities.
 Instead there are conditions on each move.
 Each works differently.
+* There can be multiple player characters of each class.
-* There is no end of session XP.
-Instead each playbook has its own XP criteria which you mark as you do those things.
+* There is no end of session move.
+Instead each playbook has its own XP instructions for end of session.
 * There are no moves for being an elf, dwarf, or whatever sentient creature.
   Being an elf, dwarf, or human is just your form, noted on your character sheet.
-* The core moves are called Adventurer moves and each playbook has their own copy of them.
+* The core moves are called adventurer moves and each playbook has their own copy of them.
 The base moves are the same, but each playbook has different abilities and conditions for them.
 * Bonds now change categories of success (from 6- to 7-9 and from 7-9 to 10+).